aws/aws-sdk-js-v3/packages/credential-providers/README.md

   // 2.
 AWS_PROFILE environment variable (affects all clients).
   // 3. the default profile.
   profile: "my-profile",

+  // Please note that the data client's region
+  // will not be used by STS requests originating from the `fromIni`
+  // provider if the profile(s) used have their own configured regions.
+  // If the profile(s) have no regions set, then the data client's
+  // region will be the fallback for the inner STS client.
+  region: "us-west-2",

   credentials: fromIni({
     // Optional.
 Defaults to the client's profile if that is set.
     // You can specify a profile here as well, but this applies